 Start by packing a comfortable backpack for your child.
 A kid-size one works best, as it will fit snugly on their back without being too heavy or cumbersome.

 Include plenty of snacks and drinks and some activities to keep them busy along the way.
 Don’t forget sunscreen, hats, and insect repellents – these are must-haves when outdoors.
 With the right gear in tow, you’ll be ready to embark on a hiking adventure with your toddler!
+Check out these hiking shoes for toddlers.

 2. Plan Ahead